 Figuring out when to trim pine trees (Pinus spp.) can help them grow strong and healthy.
-Pine trees are a type of evergreen, which means they grow leaves year-round.
+Pine trees are a type of evergreen, which means they retain their leaves year-round.
 Unlike deciduous trees, pines have needle-like leaves with seed-bearing cones.
 They generally need less pruning.

 Pine trees need to be trimmed only to remove dead or damaged branches or to encourage new growth.
 The best time of year to prune pine trees is late winter or early spring.
 Incorrect pruning could severely damage the development of the plant and, in some cases, even kill it.